-Certified Crime Prevention Community - Is your locality a certified crime prevention community by DCJS (click link to see list)?
+Certified Crime Prevention Community - Is your locality a DCJS Certified Crime Prevention Community (click link to see list)?

-Grant Period - Provide the grant period for each year on each face sheet: July 1, 2016 - June 30, 2017 and July 1, 2017 - June 30, 2018.
+Grant Period - Provide the grant period: July 1, 2018 - June 30, 2019.

 DUNS Number - Provide the Data Universal Numbering (DUNS) Number.
 DUNS number is a unique nine-character identification number provided by Dun and Bradstreet.
 If you do not have a number for the locality or organization, please go to the website http://fedgov.dnb.com/webform.